The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Conditions of entry:

-The information above was last checked on 15/10/2021.
-Remember to review the latest COVID-19 travel safety regulations for your train from Rome to Geneva as this information can change.
+The information above was last checked on 20/01/2022.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Rome and Geneva before travelling.

 The current restriction level for your return trip by train from Geneva to Rome is: Partially open